OP-Engineering/link-preview-js/README.md

 ## Options

-Additionally you can pass an options object which should add more functionality to the parsing of the link
+Additionally, you can pass an options object which should add more functionality to the parsing of the link

 | Property Name                                                                          |                                                                                             Result                                                                                              |
 | -------------------------------------------------------------------------------------- | :---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------: |